 The Carleton advantage

 Our degree programs provide you with focused training.
 Unlike many universities, we offer first-year math courses exclusively for students interested in pursuing a degree in mathematics or statistics.
-At Carleton, you will find courses taught by leading researchers who are committed to student success, and our undergraduate labs are installed with state-of-the-art mathematical and statistical software which is also used in industry.
+At Carleton, you will find courses taught by leading researchers who are committed to student success, and our undergraduate labs are installed with state-of-the-art mathematical and statistical software which is also used in the industry.
 You can also receive one-on-one tutorial assistance with mathematics problems through our Mathematics Tutorial Centre which runs a free drop-in service.

 The co-op program combines classroom learning with work terms, for the kinds of hands-on experience you will find only in the workplace.
 Co-op can also provide you with networking opportunities, financial support and direct contact with potential employers.